crowdfavorite-mirrors/wp-post-type-switcher/readme.txt

 == Installation ==

-* Install the plugin into the plugins/post-type-swticher directory, and activate!
+* Install the plugin into the plugins/post-type-swticher directory, and activate.
 * From the post edit screen, above the "Publish" button is the "Post Type" interface.
 * Change post types as needed.